CorattiS86/WirelessSecurity/README.md

 # WirelessSecurity

+This project is for exam of the course "Pervasive System 2016" - Master of Engineering in Computer Science "La Sapienza"

-This project consists in connecting 4 XBee modules, so configured:
+It consists in connecting 4 XBee modules, so configured:
 - one XBee direct connected to Gas sensor MQ5
 - one XBee direct connected to Flame sensor
 - one XBee direct connected to Passive Motion sensor